Blotch3D/Blotch3D/README.md

 Development
 ===========

-See the examples and their comments, starting with the basic example.
+See the examples, starting with the basic example.

-3D subsystems (OpenGL, DirectX, etc.) generally require that all 3D hardware resources be accessed by a single thread.
-MonoGame follows this rule, and thus you must follow the rule in your project.
-(There are certain platform-specific exceptions, but MonoGame does not use them.)

-To make a 3D window, you must derive a class from BlWindow3D and override the Setup, FrameProc, and FrameDraw methods.
-When it comes time to create the 3D window, you instantiate that class and call its "Run" method *from the same thread that instantiated it*.
-The Run method will call the Setup, FrameProc, and FrameDraw methods when appropriate (explained below), and not return until the window closes.
-(For this reason, you may want to create the BlWindow3D from within some other thread than the main thread so that the main thread can handle a GUI or whatever).

-We will call the abovementioned thread the "3D thread".

-The rule to access 3D hardware resources by a single thread also applies to any code structure (Parallel, async, etc.) that may internally use other threads, as well.
-Since sometimes it's hard to know exactly what 3D task really does hit the 3D hardware, its best to assume all of them do (like creation and use of Blotch3D and MonoGame objects).
+3D subsystems (OpenGL, DirectX, etc.) generally require that a single thread access all 3D hardware resources for a given 3D window.
+There are certain platform-specific exceptions to this rule, but we don't use them.
+This rule also applies to any code structure (Parallel, async, etc.) that may internally use other threads, as well.
+Also, since sometimes it's hard to know exactly what 3D operations really do hit the 3D hardware, its best to assume all of them do, like creation and use of Blotch3D and MonoGame objects.

-The Setup, FrameProc, and FrameDraw methods are called by the 3D thread as follows:

-The Setup method is called by the 3D thread exactly once at the beginning.
-You might put time-consuming initialization of persistent things in there like the loading and initialization of persistent content (sprite models, fonts, BlSprites, etc.).

-The FrameProc method is called by the 3D thread once every frame.
-For single-threaded applications this is typically where the bulk of application code resides, except the actual drawing code.
-For multi-threaded applications, this is typically where all application code resides that does anything with 3D resources, except the actual drawing code.
-(Note: You can also pass a delegate to the BlSprite constructor, which will cause that delegate to be executed every frame.
-The effect is the same as putting the code in FrameProc, but it better encapsulates sprite-specific code.)
+You define a 3D window by deriving a class from BlWindow3D and overridding certain of its methods.
+You should instantiate that class and call its "Run" method *from the same thread*.
+The Run method then calls those overridden methods when appropriate, and does not return until the window has closed.
+All code that accesses the 3D hardware must be in those overridden methods.

+In theory you could put all your 3D code in a certain one of the overridden methods (FrameDraw), but there are several overridable methods for your convenience.

+There is a Setup method that is called once at initialization, a FrameProc method that is called every frame, and a FrameDraw method that is called after a FrameProc call if there is enough CPU available.
+You are welcome to put whatever you like in those three methods, except that actual drawing code (code that causes things to appear in the window) must be in the FrameDraw method.

-Once every frame the 3D thread prepares for drawing and then calls the FrameDraw method, but only if there is enough CPU available in the 3D thread.
-Otherwise FrameDraw is called less frequently.
-This is where you should put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
-For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may also want to put your app code in this method, as well, so it is called less frequently, assuming that application code can properly handle being called at variable rates.
+For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), it might be best to put all your periodic 3D code in FrameDraw and not bother with FrameProc.
+In this way your code will be called less often under high-CPU loads.
+Of course, then your periodic code should handle being called at a variable rate.

+BlWindow3D derives from MonoGame's "Game" class, so you can also override other Game class overridable methods.
+Just be sure to call the base method from within a Game class overridden method.

+You can also pass a delegate with 3D code to the BlSprite constructor.
+The delegate will be executed every frame.
+The effect is the same as putting the code in FrameProc, but it better encapsulates sprite-specific code.

+A single-threaded application would have all its code in the overridden methods or delegates.
+If you are developing a multithreaded program, then you would probably want to reserve the 3D thread only for tasks that access 3D hardware resources.
+When other threads do need to create, change, or destroy 3D hardware resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to the 3D thread with BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking, which will be executed within one frame time.

 You can use a variety of methods to draw things in FrameDraw.
 Blotch3D provides methods to draw text and textures in 2D (just draw them after all 3D objects have been drawn so they aren't overwritten by them).
 Sprites are drawn with the BlSprite.Draw method.
 When you draw a sprite, all its subsprites are also drawn.
-So, oftentimes you may want to have a "Top" sprite that holds others, and call the Draw method of the Top sprite to draw all other sprites.
-(BlSprite inherits from Dictionary\<string, BlSprite\>, where the string key is the subsprite name.)
-You can also draw things directly with MonoGame.
+So, oftentimes you may want to have a "Top" sprite that holds others sprites, and call the Draw method of the Top sprite to cause the other sprites to be drawn.
+You can also draw things using MonoGame methods.
 For example, it is faster to draw multiple 2D textures and text using MonoGame's SpriteBatch class.

-By default, lighting, background color, and sprite coloring are set so that it is most probable you will see them.
-These may need to be changed after you've verified sprites are properly created and positioned.

-A single-threaded application would have all its code in the three overridden methods: Setup, FrameProc, and FrameDraw.
-If you are developing a multithreaded program, then you would probably want to reserve the 3D thread only for tasks that access 3D hardware resources.
-When other threads do need to create, change, or destroy 3D hardware resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate via BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking.

 Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one 3D